 The University Of Delhi is the most sought after institution in India, especially among the commerce and humanities students, as it offers a vast variety of courses for the respective streams.

-However, getting into a good college in Delhi University is difficult because of the high cut offs that the institution is subjected to.
+However, getting into a good college at Delhi University is difficult because of the high cut-offs that the institution is subjected to.

 1. Opting for similar courses at other colleges/universities